-Traditional students should work with the Student Success Center in order to lessen any academic ramifications.
-The University Withdrawal/Leave of Absence form will be completed through the Student Success Center and must indicate the term and year the student plans to return to the University.
-Even though the Student Success Center may approve a leave for longer than 180 days; federal regulations dictate that financial aid recipients must return within 180 days or they will be considered withdrawn.
+Traditional students should work with the Academic and Career Enrichment Center in order to lessen any academic ramifications.
+The University Withdrawal/Leave of Absence form will be completed through the Academic and Career Enrichment Center and must indicate the term and year the student plans to return to the University.
+Even though the Academic and Career Enrichment Center may approve a leave for longer than 180 days; federal regulations dictate that financial aid recipients must return within 180 days or they will be considered withdrawn.
 See the section beginning with "Failure to Return" for more information.

-Non-Traditional Student Requirements
+Nontraditional Student Requirements

-Non-traditional students requesting a financial aid leave of absence must complete and sign an official Financial Aid Leave of Absence request form and submit it to the Office of Financial Aid to be processed no later than the student's last day of attendance in the course immediately preceding the leave.
+Nontraditional students requesting a financial aid leave of absence must complete and sign an Official Financial Aid Leave of Absence request form and submit it to the Office of Financial Aid to be processed no later than the student's last day of attendance in the course immediately preceding the leave.
 The student's date of return must be included on the LOA.

-If unforeseen emergency circumstances prevent a student from providing a request for a leave of absence on or before the last date of class attendance as outlined above, the academic advisor can request and submit the student's request to the Appeals Committee for approval.
+If unforeseen emergency circumstances prevent a student from providing a request for a leave of absence on or before the last date of class attendance as outlined above, the academic advisor, graduation counselor or program coordinator can request and submit the student's request to the Financial Aid Appeals Committee for approval.
 Unforeseen circumstances may include medical and family emergencies, unexpected business travel and natural disasters.
 If approved, the student will be granted a leave of absence retroactively to the student's last date of attendance, the student will be notified by the Office of Financial Aid and the student's academic record will be adjusted accordingly.